deimosfr/blog/content/post/2022-10-10-starting_with_a_3d_printer.md

 * Support and Adhesion options are not useless, even for PLA (which does not suffer that much from warping).
 * Unclean nozzle throat: had to manually clean and remove blocked filament (videos: [1](https://www.youtube.com/watch?v=YYHWrRWKkGI&t), [2](https://www.youtube.com/watch?v=AcCsFCJbmKo&t), [3](https://www.youtube.com/watch?v=z0eLN7Gj-YY&t)).
 * Old firmware: firmware I had was buggy LCD touchscreen sensitivity, cloud connectivity didn’t work, and so on.
 Updating it resolved most issues, and I should have started with this directly.
+* Z axe should be perfectly calibrated on the bed
+* First layer speed should not exceed 30 mm/s (I personnaly uses 10mm/s to avoid issues)
+* Disable fan for the first layer to maximize the grip
+* Create a [temperature tower](https://teachingtechyt.github.io/calibration.html#temp) to better know your filament

 One prevalent error everybody makes mistakes on is the **warping effect**.
 Here are helpful links to better understand the issue and how to solve it:
 * [A complete explanation to avoid warping effect](https://www.youtube.com/watch?v=A8TQ4Itr-uk)